disruptek/balls/README.md

 - easily accumulate state between tests when desired
 - when attached to a tty, errors are not fatal
 - individual tests don't even have to compile
-- replaces and enhances unittest at the same time
 - easier test reordering, built-in timing, mem stats
 - smaller, more self-evident testing macro